 Surgery and the Breastfeeding Infant

-Will my baby be able to continue breastfeeding following surgery?
+Will my baby be able to continue breastfeeding after surgery?

 Managing breastfeeding after surgery

-In most cases, depending on the type of surgery, your baby will be able to return to breastfeeding once he or she is awake enough to drink liquids without problems, as advised by his or her doctor.
+In most cases, your baby will be able to breastfeed once he or she is awake enough to drink liquids without problems, as advised by his or her doctor.
 Regardless of the length of time this takes, there are some things you can do to make the experience less stressful, including the following:

 Since you may have to miss one or more breastfeeding sessions, pumping your breasts to express your milk will relieve discomfort and maintain your milk supply.
 This process will be a little easier if you plan ahead.